JumaryS/team-work/README.md

 we can only hope, fingers crossed haha. oh man get ready to go up first. haha you were wrong, wanna go up next?
+IDK  when i get nervous I tend to tell pun jokes like what do you call a bear with no teeth.